Marula Oil Benefits in Cosmetics

 A Marula seed usually contains 2-4 edible kernels, with approximately 28%-31% of its composition being protein and the rest being minerals including phosphorus, magnesium, zinc, iron and copper.
 The seeds are tasty and sometimes eaten raw or roasted and served with wild spinach and other foods.
 Marula oil has a light yellow color and nutty smell and is similar in composition to olive oil.
 Its natural antioxidants allow the oil to have an extended shelf life of approximately 2 years making it superior to both sunflower and maize oil.
 It also has great oxidative stability making it highly desirable for meat preservation.

 Marula oil contains large proportions of monounsaturated fatty acids (70%-78%) essential for the maintenance of healthy-looking skin; as a result, it is revered for its use as a cosmetic application.
 In addition, Marula oil contains Vitamin E and flavonoids with antioxidant benefits such as the ability to stabilize free radicals.
 It absorbs readily while it sooths, smoothens and moisturizes the skin.
-The rich Vitamin C composition combined with high protein levels are effective in fighting collagen degradation.

 Evidence shows that Marula trees have been in existence dating as far back as 10000-9000 BC.
 Southern African women have used Marula oil for thousands of years to heal dry, cracked skin and to reduce stretch marks.
 This amazing oil moisturizes without leaving an oily residue.
 Not only that, but its high proportions of oleic and linoleic acids work synergistically to strengthen the skin’s barrier.
 It locks moisture in thereby improving skin hydration.
 Southern African women have also used it to reduce redness as well as for therapeutic massages.